How to become a full time Influencer

 • You often say yes often to opportunities because they seem fun before considering if the partnerships are strategic for your brand and can help you to grow & leverage your business.

-How to know if this is a full time gig for you
+How to know if being a social media influencer is a full time gig for you

 You may be a full time influencer if: